-The CarverMuseumATX master planning process will continue the previous planning efforts of the George Washington Carver Museum, Cultural, and Genealogy Center and will guide future development in alignment with the community’s values, needs, and priorities.
+The CarverMuseumATX facility expansion planning process will continue the previous planning efforts of the George Washington Carver Museum, Cultural, and Genealogy Center and will guide future development in alignment with the community’s values, needs, and priorities.

 Join us on the journey

 This project relies on hearing the community voices to create a plan that reflects hopes and desires of the community.
 Opportunities for community input and involvement will be shared throughout the process, including stakeholder meetings, community open houses, small group conversations, surveys, online engagement, and more.
 Multiple opportunities are available on the SpeakUpAustin page.

 October 3, 2020, 1 p.m. to 3 p.m.

 The roots of the George Washington Carver Museum, Cultural and Genealogy Center were established in Austin, Texas during the early 20th Century.
 Austin’s first public library was moved in 1933 to an area of Austin east of IH-35, populated by economically disadvantaged and minority citizens.
 This building would become the City’s first "colored" library serving as a central gathering place for the African American community.
 A larger library was constructed to better serve the densely populated area in 1980.
 The public advocated and supported the measure to reopen the historic library building as the George Washington Carver Museum in 1980.